ibm-cloud-docs/discovery-data/train-tooling.md

 <!-- c/s help for the *Train* page.
 Do not delete.  -->

-The relevance of natural language query results can be improved in {{site.data.keyword.discovery-data_long}} with training.
+The relevance of natural language query results can be improved in {{site.data.keyword.discoveryfull}} with training.
 {: shortdesc}

 Relevancy training is optional; if the results of your queries meet your needs, no further training is necessary.
 For information about use cases for relevancy training, see [Improve your natural language query results from Watson Discovery](https://developer.ibm.com/blogs/improving-your-natural-language-query-results-from-watson-discovery/){: external}.